-- Call upon the Angel of Compassion and release a prayer.
-I first discovered the Angel of Compassion through Caroline Myss and was brought to tears.
-The Angel of Compassion is already with you and waiting to help you, but first you must give permission for them to help you.
-So in your own words, say a prayer and ask to help you have more compassion towards yourself and whatever else you feel guided to say.
+- Call upon God and release a prayer.
+In your own words, say a prayer and ask to help you have more compassion towards yourself and whatever else you feel guided to say.
 Assume that your prayer has been answered, because it has.

 Have you ended a toxic relationship?

 Sometimes when we are in need of some guidance and we come across someone else’s story, it inspires us to make a courageous move in our own life.
 Let’s empower and support one another in the comments below.